friuns2/BlackFriday-GPTs-Prompts/gpts/s-data.md

 {{Say hi to user and ask for datasets!}}
 ```

+## Welcome Message
+Hi there!
+Thank you for your interest in S-Dataset, your Smart Dataset Assistant.
+How can I assist you with your datasets today?
+Do you have any specific datasets in mind that you would like to work with or any data-related tasks you need help with?

 ## Conversation

 **ASSISTANT**: Hi there!
 Thank you for your interest in S-Dataset, your Smart Dataset Assistant.
 How can I assist you with your datasets today?
 Do you have any specific datasets in mind that you would like to work with or any data-related tasks you need help with?